 According to the Special Report on the Ocean and Cryosphere (SROCC) of the Intergovernmental Panel on Climate Change (IPCC), the global ocean will continue to warm during the 21st century (IPCC, 2019).
 By 2100, the ocean warming in the top 2000 m is estimated to be 5-7 times higher under the business-as-usual scenario and 2-4 times higher under the low emission scenario, relative to the temperature reported since 1970 (very likely).
 Under this warming scenario, a rise in extreme temperature events in the ocean is also projected.
-Marine heatwaves (MHWs) are anomalous warm water events a response to the warming ocean-defined when the daily sea surface temperature (SST) exceeds the 90th percentile for five or more days (percentile threshold may vary and can be as high as the 99th percentile) (Hobday et al., 2016, Schaeffer et al., 2017, Collins et al., 2019).
-MHWs are reported all over the world-the 2003 Mediterranean Sea MHW, 2011 West Australian MHW, 2015/16 Tasman Sea MHW are some of them.
+Marine heatwaves (MHWs) are anomalous warm water events in response to the warming ocean-defined when the daily sea surface temperature (SST) exceeds the 90th percentile for five or more days (percentile threshold may vary and can be as high as the 99th percentile) (Hobday et al., 2016, Schaeffer et al., 2017, Collins et al., 2019).
+MHWs are reported all over the world-the 2003 Mediterranean Sea MHW, 2011 West Australian MHW, 2013/15 Northeast Pacific MHW, 2015/16 Tasman Sea MHW are some of them.
 Numerous studies indicate that these anomalous temperature events can cause habitat destruction due to coral bleaching, seagrass destruction, and loss of kelp forests, affecting the fisheries sector adversely (Mills et al., 2013, Collins et al., 2019).

 Numerous studies have focused on the mechanisms leading to the genesis of MHWs.
 Most of the MHWs in Indo-Pacific regions are associated with climate modes like the El Niño, the Indian Ocean Dipole (IOD), and the Pacific Decadal Oscillation (PDO).
-The 2014-2015 MHW in the Northeast Pacific was associated with the PDO and the North Pacific Gyre Oscillation (NPGO).
-These modes enhanced the conditions that led to an increase in SST in the Northeast Pacific (Joh and Lorenzo, 2017).
-Holbrook et al. (2019) had suggested that the SST variability in the tropical Indian and Pacific oceans is related to the El Niño, IOD, and Indian Ocean warming.
+The 2014-2015 MHW in the Northeast Pacific was associated with the PDO and the North Pacific Gyre Oscillation (NPGO), though local and remote ocean-atmospheric processes enhanced the conditions that led to an increase in SST in the Northeast Pacific (Bond et al., 2015, Joh and Lorenzo, 2017, Capotondi et al., 2019).
+Holbrook et al. (2019) suggested that the SST variability in the tropical Indian and Pacific oceans is related to the El Niño, IOD, and Indian Ocean warming.

 Although several studies have explored the extreme temperature events in the Pacific and Atlantic oceans, there is hardly any in-depth research on MHWs in the Indian Ocean.
-In the southeast Indian Ocean, coral bleaching due to the MHWs was reported, mostly associated with the El Niño and Madden-Julian Oscillations (MJO), riding over a global warming signal (Zhang et al., 2017).
-Studies have reported high SST conditions in the western Indian Ocean (Seychelles region), Arabian Sea, and the Bay of Bengal region (Andaman Sea) and also point out the coral bleaching due to intense warming in these regions (Saji et al., 1999; Edward et al., 2018; Raj et al., 2018; Krishnan et al., 2011).
+In the southeast Indian Ocean, coral bleaching events due to the MHWs were reported, mostly associated with the El Niño and Madden-Julian Oscillations (MJO), riding over a global warming signal (Zhang et al., 2017).
+Studies have reported high SST conditions in the western Indian Ocean (Seychelles region), Arabian Sea, and the Bay of Bengal region (Andaman Sea) and also point out the coral bleaching events due to intense warming in these regions (Saji et al., 1999; Edward et al., 2018; Raj et al., 2018; Krishnan et al., 2011), suggesting that MHWs are behind these events.